Investigation into clerk’s conduct continues

 “Whenever it appears to the governor on the verified complaint of qualified electors or the board of county commissioners of the county that the county officer is guilty of misconduct or malfeasance in office he may direct the attorney general to commence and prosecute an action in district court of the county in which the officer is an official asking for the removal of the officer,” the statute states.

-Members of the public joined several members of the Republican Party Central Committee after the central committee meeting to draft the letter to the governor — which was signed by Kenneth Hoffman, James Burrough, Dan Fouch, Tricia Bowmann, Dean Rightnowar, Joely Rightnowar, Kari Drost and Stan Jazinski.
+Members of the public joined several members of the Republican Party Central Committee after the central committee meeting to draft the letter to the governor — which was signed by Kenneth Hoffman, James Burrough, Dan Fouch, Tricia Baumann, Dean Rightnowar, Joely Rightnowar, Kari Drost and Stan Jazinski.
 (Ed. note: The signatories were confirmed by News Letter Journal photojournalist Walter Sprague, who was in attendance at the meeting.)

 Weston County Republican Party Chairwoman Kari Drost informed Gordon during the canvassing board meeting that the letter was forthcoming.